 On October 11, 2014, a woman, J., went to a wedding in Madera County and drank alcohol.
-After the wedding, she here asked her best friend, Kacie, to pick her up and go to a bar.
-Kacie instead invited J. to her friend Brittany house in Madera Ranchos.
+After the wedding, she then asked her best friend, Kacie, to pick her up and go to a bar.
+Kacie instead invited J. to her friend Brittany's house in Madera Ranchos.
 J. accepted the invitation and Kacie picked her up.

 Brittany lived with Guadalupe Contreras, Jr., her fiancé.
 When J. and Kacie arrived, they began taking shots of liquor with Brittany and Contreras.
 They had about four of five shots.

 About 30 to 45 minutes later, J. went to the bathroom and vomited and Brittany and Kacie went to the bathroom to help her out.
 Britany got a pair of sweatpants and a shirt for J. to change into.
 J. then got into Britany and Contreras’ bed to sleep.

 Meanwhile, Britany, Kacie and Contreras sat on the back patio and Britany fell asleep.

 Contreras said something to Kacie like, “I’m going to get that bitch out of my bed” and went into the house.

 J. testified at trial that the next thing she remembered after falling asleep was someone getting into bed with her.
 She rolled away from the person onto her side, but then felt someone grab her hand and place it on an exposed penis.
 J. then opened her eyes and saw it was Contreras.

 J. said “no” and Contreras put his hand on J.’s neck.
 J. again said “no” and Contreras then inserted his penis into J.’s vagina.
 J. again told him to stop and after several minutes of intercourse, he did and forced J.’s head down toward his penis and inserted it into her mouth.